Kris Bryant Player Props: Rockies vs. Phillies

 Kris Bryant At The Plate

-- Among qualified hitters, he ranks 43rd in batting average, while his on-base percentage ranks 64th and he is 66th in slugging.
+- Among the qualifying hitters in MLB, he ranks 43rd in batting average, 64th in on-base percentage, and 68th in slugging.

-- In 78.9% of his 19 games this season, Bryant has picked up at least one hit.
-He's also had five multi-hit games.

-- He has homered in 15.8% of his games this season, and 3.6% of his plate appearances.
+- Bryant has picked up a hit in 80.0% of his 20 games this year, with multiple hits in 25.0% of those games.

-- In nine of 19 games this year, he has scored, including multiple runs once.
+- In 10 of 20 games this season, he has scored, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.